Find code changes and other history with CodeLens

 Code element-level indicators let you see who changed your code and what changes they made.
 Code element-level indicators are available for C# and Visual Basic code.

-The default time period is the last 12 months.
+The default time period is the last 12 months (one year).

-To see a detailed history of all the changes, including those changes from more than a year ago, choose Show all file changes:
+To see a detailed history of all the changes, including those changes from more than a year ago, select Show all file changes:

 The History window opens:

-When your files are in a Git repository and you choose the code element-level changes indicator, this is what you see:
+When your files are in a Git repository and you choose the code element-level changes indicator, the History window shows the details for the repository commits:

 File-level indicators

-Find changes for an entire file in the file-level indicators at the bottom of the window:
+Find changes for an entire file with file-level indicators at the bottom of the window in the code editor:

 Note

-File-level indicators are not available for C# and Visual Basic files.
+File-level indicators aren't available for C# and Visual Basic files.

-To get more details about a change, right-click that item.
-Depending on whether you're using TFVC or Git, there are options to compare the versions of the file, view details and track the changeset, get the selected version of the file, and email the author of that change.
-Some of these details appear in Team Explorer in Visual Studio 2019 version 16.7 and earlier.
-In Visual Studio 2019 version 16.8 and later, these details appear in Git Changes.
+To get more details about a change, right-click the item.
+Depending on whether you're using TFVC or Git, there are options to compare the versions of the file, view details and track the changeset, get the selected version of the file, and email the author of the change.
+Some of the details appear in Team Explorer in Visual Studio 2019 version 16.7 and earlier.
+In Visual Studio 2019 version 16.8 and later, the details appear in the Git Changes pane.

 Find changes in your current branch

-Your team might have multiple branches, for example a main branch and a child development branch, to reduce the risk of breaking stable code.
+Your team might have multiple branches, such as a main branch and a child development branch, to reduce the risk of breaking stable code.

-You can find out how many people changed your code and how many changes were made in the main branch by pressing Alt+6:
+You can discover how many contributors changed your code and how many changes were made in the main branch by pressing Alt+6:

 Find when your code was branched